bppwrite/bppwrite.github.io/content/submit-a-play/woodward-newman-drama/index.md

 ## Guidelines for Submissions

-The BPP is accepting submissions for the 2018-19 Woodward/Newman Drama Award.
+The BPP is currently accepting submissions for the 2018-19 Woodward/Newman Drama Award.
 Submissions must be postmarked by March 1, 2018.
 The top 10 finalists will be announced at the end of May with the winner announced in June 2018.

 {{< submission-guidelines >}}